-- Whisk together dry ingredients—flour, cocoa powder, baking powder, baking soda, espresso and salt.
+- Whisk together dry ingredients—flour, cocoa powder, baking soda, espresso and salt.
 Set aside.

-- Beat butter and sugar together until light and fluffy, about 3 minutes.
+- Beat butter and sugars together until light and fluffy, about 3 minutes.

 - Add egg and vanilla.
 Mix until combined.
 Scrape down bowl as necessary.

 - Add dry ingredients to wet ingredients while mixer is on low.
 Mix just until combined, then add chocolate chips.

 - Scoop a heaping tablespoon of dough.
 Roll in to a ball, place on baking sheet and flatten the ball slightly.